HomeDev GuideAPI Reference

 The Filter property of the CompositeCriteria\<FeedItemFilter,TExtension> class accepts an instance of the FeedItemFilter class.
 This class contains the specifications that let you refine the result set of FeedItems that you want to retrieve.

-The ExtensionFilter property of the CompositeCriteria\<FeedItemFilter,TExtension> class accepts a FilterExpression, which lets you specify a Boolean expression to further refine the result set by values represented within your extension data.
-For more information on this type of filter, see Composite Criteria and Filtering Composistes oin Discover the platform.
+The ExtensionFilter property of the CompositeCriteria\<FeedItemFilter,TExtension> class accepts a FilterExpression, which lets you specify a Boolean expression to refine the result set further by values represented within your extension data.
+For information on this type of filter, see Composite Criteria and Filtering Composistes in Discover the platform.

-More specifically, this sample demonstrates the retrieval of feed items targeting a specific resource (a page, product, etc.), upon which a PageRated activity has occurred where rating of 5 was assigned.
+More specifically, this sample demonstrates the retrieval of feed items targeting a specific resource (a page, product, and so on), upon which a PageRated activity has occurred where a rating of 5 was assigned.

 IFeedService feedService;